-Many parents report that their ASD children did not turn to look when their names were called.
-If you are constantly trying to get your child's attention and have to make loud noises or do extreme behaviors to get the child to look at you, you should talk to your doctor right away.
+Many parents report their ASD children did not turn to look when their names were called.
+If you are constantly trying to get your child's attention and have to make loud noises or perform extreme behaviors to get the child to look at you, talk to your doctor right away.

 Loss of Skills

 Any loss of milestones, whether they are motor, language, or social, is a cause for concern.
 If your child seems to forget how to speak or walk, for instance, contact your doctor immediately.

 Extreme Over- or Under-Sensitivity